Previous dayApril 27, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 4.5 earthquake 97 km ESE of Kuqa, China at 23:05 UTC on April 27, 2026.
-At a depth of 10.0 km, the event was shallow crustal.
-Coordinates: 41.234°, 83.912°.
+This magnitude 4.5 event was detected 97 km ESE of Kuqa, China on April 27, 2026, with origin time 23:05 UTC.
+The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
+The epicenter is at 41.234°, 83.912°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-27